11 Types of Fans to Move Air Through Your Room Just Right

 Floor fan typess are kept on the floor (duh!) and are used to cool air at the floor level.
 Floor fans are great for hothouses and are very convenient as they can be placed anywhere required.

 They don’t require any permanent installation either, unlike ceiling fans, wall-mounted fans, exhaust fans and the like.
 This makes them more versatile.
+In my youth, I had one of these blowing air across me all night since my bedroom was the hottest in the house.
+They saved my sanity, honestly.

 Since these fans are characterized by the fact they cool air at the floor level, any fan that does this can be considered a floor fan.